The ultimate guide to process factory performance

 There is more information on buffers in the article Buffers! the secret behind exceptional supply chain performance.

 Building Block #9 – Rope

-We use a Theory of Constraints term, “Rope” to represent the gating mechanism used to manage make and distribution signals within a supply chain.
+“Rope” is a Theory of Constraints term.
+It represents the gating mechanism used to manage make and distribution signals within a supply chain.

 These building blocks can be used to represent a supply chain and its not to hard to think of a way we could animate this conceptual framework.
 We could use colour coded meters and gauges to represent flow, the depletion of stocks and the flexing of buffers.
 This would create a compelling show and mesmerise us as we witnessed a complex adaptive system in motion.